A Machine Learning Approach to Improving Occupational Income Scores: Conclusion

-Our results strongly suggest that future research in economic history and other fields should utilize LIDO scores whenever researchers are interested in true earnings.
+Our results suggest that future research in economic history and other fields may benefit from the use of LIDO scores if researchers are interested in earnings regressions.
 When should researchers continue to use standard occupational income scores?
-It is possible, although not obvious, that unadjusted OCCSCOREs are a reasonable proxy for total earnings over the life cycle.
-A recent college graduate may have a low adjusted OCCSCORE since young professionals are below their peak occupational earnings, whereas the standard OCCSCORE would assign workers of all ages within the occupation the same earnings.
-Race and gender earnings gaps may also shrink over the life-cycle.\footnote{Although most studies use a base-year that occurs after the study period; thus, the racial and gender gaps that exist during the base-year are unlikely to disappear.} Without linked Census data, it is impossible to know whether OCCSCOREs or LIDO scores provide a better proxy for lifetime wealth.
-Although linked Census data does exist, it does not cover the 1950-2000 periods in which earnings data are available.
+As \cite{inwood2019occupational} point out, unadjusted OCCSCOREs may be a reasonable proxy for total earnings over the life cycle.
+A recent college graduate may have a low adjusted OCCSCORE, since young professionals are below their peak occupational earnings, whereas the standard OCCSCORE would assign workers of all ages within the occupation the same earnings.\footnote{\cite{corak2006poor} and \cite{feigenbaum2015intergenerational} observe that age-related variation in earnings could bias estimates of intergenerational mobility coefficients downward.} Race and gender earnings gaps may also shrink over the life-cycle.
+Without linked Census data, it is impossible to know whether OCCSCOREs or LIDO scores provide a better proxy for lifetime wealth.
+Although linked Census data does exist, it does not cover the 1950-2000 periods in which earnings data are available.\footnote{The only linked Census data we are aware of that includes pre-1950 information on total income is based on the Iowa State Census \citep{feigenbaum2018multiple}, 1918-19 BLS survey data \citep{feigenbaum2015intergenerational}, or New York City income tax data digitized from newspaper lists \citep{marcin2014essays}.
+The first two sources are ill-suited to the study of intergenerational mobility across different racial/ethnic groups, and the latter source is not publicly available.}